List of Falcon 9 and Falcon Heavy launches (2010–2019): Loss of CRS-7 mission

 SpaceX CRS-7 disintegrating two minutes after liftoff, as seen from a NASA tracking camera.

 On 28 June 2015, Falcon 9 Flight 19 carried a Dragon capsule on the seventh Commercial Resupply Services mission to the ISS.
 The second stage disintegrated due to an internal helium tank failure while the first stage was still burning normally.
-This was the first (and only as of March 2024) primary mission loss during flight for any Falcon 9 rocket.
+This was the first primary mission loss during flight for any Falcon 9 rocket.
 In addition to ISS consumables and experiments, this mission carried the first International Docking Adapter (IDA-1), whose loss delayed preparedness of the station's US Orbital Segment (USOS) for future crewed missions.

 Performance was nominal until T+140 seconds into launch when a cloud of white vapor appeared, followed by rapid loss of second-stage LOX tank pressure.
 The booster continued on its trajectory until complete vehicle breakup at T+150 seconds.
 The Dragon capsule was ejected from the disintegrating rocket and continued transmitting data until impact with the ocean.
 SpaceX officials stated that the capsule could have been recovered if the parachutes had deployed; however, the Dragon software did not include any provisions for parachute deployment in this situation.
 Subsequent investigations traced the cause of the accident to the failure of a strut that secured a helium bottle inside the second-stage LOX tank.
 With the helium pressurization system integrity breached, excess helium quickly flooded the tank, eventually causing it to burst from overpressure.
 NASA's independent accident investigation into the loss of SpaceX CRS-7 found that the failure of the strut which led to the breakup of the Falcon-9 represented a design error.
 Specifically, that industrial grade stainless steel had been used in a critical load path under cryogenic conditions and flight conditions, without additional part screening, and without regard to manufacturer recommendations.